ov-4/lemon-client/README.md

 # lemon-client
 ## Ez cracked by *_ov4* and *N1neL1ves_*
 ## This project is archived now.
-[Visit a new project.](https://github.com/XxHausemasterxX/ov4client)
+[Visit our new project - Snow Addon](https://github.com/XxHausemasterxX/SnowAddon)
 ### Download Lemon 0.3.9-beta cracked [here](https://github.com/XxHausemasterxX/lemon-client/releases/tag/0.3.9-beta)

 ### Use it to against Ching Chong